tanrax/org-social-static-preview/README.md

 # Org Social Preview Generator

-A Python tool for generating HTML previews from Org Social files.
+Tool for generating HTML previews from [Org Social](https://github.com/tanrax/org-social) files.
 This tool creates social media-like preview cards for each post in your `social.org` file.

 ## Installation